learn-teochew/learn-teochew.github.io/pages/negatives.md

 ### *m6* • 唔

 *m6* 唔 cannot stand by itself but must always be attached to another word to negate it.
+It is always used as a prefix.

+The character 唔 is used in many modern Teochew texts, and is also used to write the negative *m4* in Cantonese.
+The Taiwan Ministry of Education recommends the character 毋 for the cognate word in Taiwanese Hokkien.
+Historical texts such as Teochew songbooks use the character 不, which is then pronounced either *m6* or *bug4* depending on context.
+To avoid this ambiguity, this guide prefers to use 唔 for *m6* and 不 only for *bug4*.

-It is always used as a prefix. *M6* is used to negate the following classes of words:
+*m6* is used to negate the following classes of words:

 #### Negating *si6* 是 “to be”